dominiek/shoal/README.md

 Use-cases:

+* Centralize process/worker configuration using a single JSON config file (Avoid hundreds of upstart scripts)
+* Use a CLI and Web UI to monitor and control a large number of process/worker instances
 * Simplifying process/worker management for developers (e.g. local installs of ETL's)
-* Managing all processes/workers into a single JSON config file instead of hundreds of upstart scripts
-* A slick UI to see the status of processes and control them

-Future:

-* Smart transitions from one JSON configuration to the other (e.g. stopping workers that were removed from the configuration after a deployment)
+* Smart deployments: Automatically stop workers that have been removed from configuration, and start instances that were added
-* Control/status of processes across multiple machines
+* Centrally control logging, environment and restart behavior of processes

 ### Status

-This is still under heavy development.
-Do not run this in a production environment.
+This project is still early stage.
+We do not recommend using this in production unless a proper security audit has been done.
+Current use should be for development environments only.

+### Security

+By default, the Shoal Manager (`shoald`) binds to `127.0.0.1` and allows execution of commands sent to it.
+This is something to be taken into consideration when running outside of sandboxed environments.
+No security features are supplied with Shoal currently so environment-specific security mechanisms should be implemented by yourself.

+## Usage

+TODO

+## Future

+* Improve default security features
+* Allow Shoal to dynamically control the number of instances per process definition based on the 'business' of the running instances

-### TODO
+## TODO

 * Update documentation
 * Setup OSS site